Many popular credit cards today come with concierge service benefits. What is this exactly, and how can you take the best advantage?

 Which Credit Cards Offer Concierge Service?

 It is not just fancy club cards with high annual fees that offer concierge service.
 Check your credit card’s description of benefits, or call the toll-free number on the back of the card to find out if you already have access.
-All Visa Signature cards come with concierge service.
+Many Visa Signature cards come with concierge service.
 Visit the website or call 800-953-7392 in the U.S. (630-350-4551 collect outside the U.S.)

 The responses below are not provided or commissioned by bank advertisers.
 Responses have not been reviewed, approved or otherwise endorsed by bank advertisers.
 It is not the bank advertisers' responsibility to ensure all posts and/or questions are answered.